davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/numbers/numbers-11/verses/numbers-11-21/numbers-11-21-niv.md

 ⬅️: "Numbers 11:20 NIV"
 ➡️: "Numbers 11:22 NIV"
 King James Version of: "Numbers 11:21"
-quote: >-
+verse: >-
   But Moses said, “Here I am among six hundred thousand men on foot, and you say, ‘I will give them meat to eat for a whole month!’
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---